derv82/wifite2/README.md

 ```
 ----------

-Run Wifite from your terminal, execute:
+To start Wifite in Ninja Mode
 ----------
 ```
-wifite
+wifite -v -mac -nodeauths
 ```